mattymaloney/mattymaloney.github.io/_posts/2016-03-01-disable-ssh-login.md

 More/better insights here (at least for debian): [linux - Which users are allowed to log in via SSH by default? - Unix & Linux Stack Exchange](http://unix.stackexchange.com/questions/36804/which-users-are-allowed-to-log-in-via-ssh-by-default).
 I think the centos configuration is much the same.

+The /etc/shadow file has been confusing to me in the past.
+I understand it better now, after reading [Understanding /etc/shadow file](http://www.cyberciti.biz/faq/understanding-etcshadow-file/).